Jackknife Variance Estimation for H\'ajek-Dominated Generalized U-Statistics: Application to Two-Scale Distributional Nearest Neighbor Estimator

+\cref{sec:dnn_hajek_dominance} first establishes the required single-scale DNN bounds. \cref{sec:tdnn_hajek_dominance_rewrite} then lifts those bounds to TDNN by decomposing the two-scale kernel into an embedded $s_1$-scale DNN average inside an $s_2$-sample plus the ordinary $s_2$-scale DNN kernel.
+The key point is that the TDNN first projection is a controlled linear combination of two single-scale DNN first projections, and the selector coefficients do not cancel its first-order variance.

+Thus \cref{thm:TDNN_Hajek_Dominance} supplies the variance-dominance half of the general jackknife theory for TDNN estimation.
+To turn that dominance statement into jackknife ratio consistency, it remains to verify the row-wise square-LLN input.
+The moment condition needed for that step is weaker and more local than the smoothness assumptions used for asymptotic normality and first-order bias removal in the TDNN literature.
+Because the nearest-neighbor selector is a function of the covariates, the response envelope is naturally stated conditionally on the covariate value. \begin{asm}[Response Moment Condition] \mbox{}\\* There exist constants $\eta > 0$ and $C_Y < \infty$ such that

+\end{asm} A global unconditional $(2+\eta)$-moment bound would suffice, but it is stronger than needed because the selector probes the response distribution only through neighborhoods of $x$ with nonnegligible weight.
+Since $\mu$ is bounded on the compact support under \cref{asm:tdnn_variance_design}~\cref{asm:tdnn_design_compact,asm:tdnn_design_regression}, the same assumption also gives a uniform conditional $(2+\eta)$-moment bound for $\varepsilon=Y-\mu(X)$.
+In the row-wise verifications below we use the fixed exponent $r_\eta \defeq 1 + \frac{1}{2}\min\{\eta,2\}$, which lies in $(1,2]$ and satisfies $2r_\eta \leq 2+\eta$.
+At this exponent, \cref{lem:dnn_row_Lr} verifies the row-wise $L^r$ square-LLN condition from \cref{asm:row_Lr} for the single-scale DNN first projection, and \cref{lem:tdnn_row_Lr} proves the TDNN analogue through \cref{eq:tdnn_first_projection_target_rate} and the resulting moment bound.
+Together with H\'ajek dominance, this gives the inputs for the following variance-consistency theorem.

-\begin{theorem}[Ratio-Consistent Variance Estimation for the TDNN Estimator] \mbox{}\\* Let $0 < s_1 < s_2 = o(n)$ and $s_2 d = o(n)$, then the following ratio consistency holds for the TDNN regression estimator and its associated jackknife variance estimators given the data-generating process outlined in Assumption \ref{asm:npr_dgp} and Assumption \ref{asm:technical}, and kernel orders satisfying Assumption \ref{asm:kernel_order_ratio}.
-Then,
+\begin{theorem}[Ratio-Consistent Variance Estimation for the TDNN Estimator] \mbox{}\\* Let $0 < s_1 < s_2 = o(n)$, \(1 \leq d=d_n\), \(s_2+d\leq n\) eventually, and \(s_2 d = o(n)\).
+Under the data-generating process outlined in \cref{asm:npr_dgp,asm:tdnn_variance_design,asm:response_moment}, and for kernel orders satisfying \cref{asm:kernel_order_ratio}, the associated jackknife variance estimators for the TDNN regression estimator satisfy the following ratio consistency result: